AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Bindings.md

     RoutedEvent.Register<Button, RoutedEventArgs>(nameof(Click), RoutingStrategies.Bubble);
 ```

-that's all we need to know before we start creating a binding to create bindings like Avalonia.FuncUI ones we need to define a module with the name of the control and add two things, a `create` function and a *augment* the existing control.
+That's all we need to know before we start creating a binding.
+To create bindings like Avalonia.FuncUI ones, we need to define a module with the name of the control and add two things, a `create` function and *augment* the existing control with some static methods.

 Let's check [Button.fs] in Avalonia.FuncUI.source code
 ```fsharp